nasa/astrobee/doc/general_documentation/managing_debians.md

 Robot Software for the `armhf` architecture:
 [see NASA Install documentation](../NASA_INSTALL.md)

-### Update the release version

-    cd $FF_SOURCE
-    ./scripts/setup/debians/update_release.sh

-*Note: make sure that your EDITOR variable is set to your preferred editor before invoking this script*

-### Push the changelog

-    git commit -m "meaningful message" files_that_changed
-    git push

-### Create an official release
+### Creating a release

-If creating a Debian for deployment on a flight robot, or a public release, make sure to create a git release following the process described in `./gitrelease.md`

-*It is required that all Debians deployed on space have an associated release branch*
+Please see the [flight release documentation](flight_release.md) for informationon how to create a release and update the release version.

 ### Create the Debian package